Last Updated

 | Administration and credit check | DKK 1,000–2,000 |

-Total typically runs DKK 7,000-20,000.
-Some mortgage providers waive certain fees if you’re opening other accounts with them, so it’s worth asking what package deals are available.
+Total typically runs DKK 7,000–20,000.
+Some providers waive certain fees if you’re consolidating accounts, so it’s worth asking what’s negotiable before you commit to a lender.

 The Down Payment: Legal Minimum vs Bank Reality